grafana/loki/docs/sources/operations/autoscaling_queriers.md

 - The scale down stabilization period
 - The minimum and the maximum number of queriers

 Querier workers process queries from the queue.
-Each of our queriers can be configured to run several workers.
+You can configure each Loki querier to run several workers.
 Our recommendation is to aim for using 75% of those workers, to leave some workforce headroom for workload spikes.
 Therefore, if we configure our queriers to run 6 workers, we will set a threshold of `floor(0.75 * 6) = 4`.